Richard Rosen (yoga teacher)

-Richard Rosen (born 1947) is a "renowned" teacher of modern yoga.
+Richard Rosen (born 1947) is an American teacher of modern yoga.
 He has written five books on yoga.

 Life

 Rosen began practicing yoga in 1980.
 He trained in Iyengar Yoga in San Francisco between 1982 and 1986, and has taught yoga ever since then.
 He, Clare Finn, and Rodney Yee founded the Piedmont Yoga Studio (now called "Nest Yoga") in Oakland in 1987.
 He is a contributing editor of the Yoga Journal and president of the Yoga Dana Foundation.
 He has written hundreds of reviews of yoga books and videos for magazines including Yoga Journal, and has given workshops in countries around the world.

 He has had Parkinson's disease for over 15 years and continues to teach yoga and pranayama including to people with the condition.